Nishit123-git/HeartAttack_Prediction/README.md

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request to the GitHub repository of this project.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute it according to your needs.